Genzybas/CEIDF_Cross_chain/README.md

 - `results/` – Aggregated metrics, plots, and statistical summaries.
 - `scripts/` – Utility scripts for setup, running experiments, and evaluation.

-Adjust folder names to match your actual repo.

 ## Installation